super7ramp/croiseur/croiseur-cli/INSTALL.md

 ## Installation instructions

+> No stable release of the application has been made yet.
+Software may break and change.

-### From release
+### From a package

-No stable release of the application has been made yet.
-This section will be updated when a stable release is made.
+No package of Croiseur CLI has been made yet.
+This section will be updated when a package is made.

 ### From sources